SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-music-and-sound-effects-lesson-7.markdown

-                            &nbsp;

-                            Next we will add the text we want on the screen.&nbsp; We will have two sets of text, one for how many shots our trooper has fired and our game score.
+                            Next we will add the text we want on the screen.
+We will have two sets of text, one for how many shots our trooper has fired and our game score.

-                            So as we want to update the text (by incrementing shots and score) we need to keep a reference to the Text classes we need to create (if we just wanted text on the screen, we could add it to the game and forget about it).&nbsp; Put this in the beginning of the main game class:
+                            So as we want to update the text (by incrementing shots and score) we need to keep a reference to the Text classes we need to create (if we just wanted text on the screen, we could add it to the game and forget about it).
+Put this in the beginning of the main game class:

-                            &nbsp;